foundersandcoders/Node-Shell-Workshop/PROJECT.md

 practice and build our own command-line tools!

 Specifically in this lesson your task is to build a test output formatter.
-A test output formatter is a program that when you pipe the results of your tests into, will read the results of those tests and reformat their output.
+A test output formatter is a program that when you pipe the results of your tests into, will read the results of those tests and reformat them as output.
 We will use tape for our tests in this exercise.

 A simple example of an output formatter is `tap-nyan`.
 To install it, create a `package.json` using `npm init`, and run `npm install --save-dev tap-nyan`.
 If you call `tap-nyan` like so: